noahcherry/nice-shield-v1/README.md

 ## Paste to code in repo

-Depending on the image you are setting, you will need to update on of the following files:
+Depending on the image you are setting, you will need to update one of the following files:
 1. `assests/left_image.c` (for your left half)
 2. `assests/right_image.c` (for your right half)

-You should see bytes already there, as well as a comments in the code above and below the bytes Replace the bytes with your bytes from the conversion
+You should see bytes already there, as well as a comments in the code above and below the bytes.

+Replace the bytes with your bytes from the conversion
 ```c
   // REPLACE THESE BYTES